CorinHWalls/RPN-CLI-Calculator/README.md

 - Ensure you have Node.js (version 14 or higher) and npm installed on your machine.
 - Clone the repository: git clone `https://github.com/CorinHWalls/RPN-CLI-Calculator.git`
-- Navigate to the project directory: `cd rpn-cli-calc`
+- Navigate to the project directory: `cd RPN-CLI-calculator`
 - Install the dependencies: `npm install`
 - Run the calculator: `npm run start`
 - Enter your RPN expressions at the prompt and press Enter to see the result.
 Type `q` or use `Ctrl+D` (EOF) to exit the calculator.